 Greenland is the largest island in the world that is not a continent with the majority of the island located above the Arctic Circle.
 The ski touring in West Greenland is considered to be one of the last frontiers of ski touring.
 It is a difficult place to reach, but the solitude and remote pristine mountains make it well worth the effort.
 Along its rugged west coast lies Maniitsoq, a small town of about 2,500 residents—our gateway to one of the most spectacular ski touring regions on Earth.

 Join us for an unforgettable 8-day ski and sail expedition along the remote and dramatic West Coast of Greenland.
-Starting in the coastal town of Maniitsoq, you’ll board the M/V Terschelling— A 12-passenger expedition ship offers a cozy and intimate setting, ensuring personalized attention and exceptional comfort throughout your journey.
+Starting in the coastal town of Maniitsoq, you’ll board the M/V Balto— A 12-passenger expedition ship offers a cozy and intimate setting, ensuring personalized attention and exceptional comfort throughout your journey.
 Cruising through glacier-carved fjords and past towering peaks, you’ll discover pristine ski touring and mountaineering terrain ranging from steep couloirs to gentle beach-to-summit slopes.
 Each day brings new adventures as we ascend summits between 1000 to 1600 meters, skiing down to the sea and returning each evening to the warm comforts of the ship.
 With terrain suited to a wide range of abilities and expert guides selecting routes based on daily conditions, this Arctic adventure promises both challenge and awe-inspiring beauty for every kind of skier.

 North of Maniitsoq stretches the Eternity Fjord, the second-largest fjord system in the world.
 This dramatic, glaciated landscape features steep couloirs, alpine ridgelines, and island traverses—offering skiing opportunities that range from summit-to-sea descents to untouched powder fields.
 Elevations rise from sea level to 1,600 meters, with terrain suited to a wide variety of skier abilities.